srwiley/oksvg/README.md

 # oksvg
 oksvg is a rasterizer for a partial implementation of the SVG2.0 specification in golang.

-Although many SVG elements will not be read by oksvg, it is good enough to faithfully produce thousands, but certainly not all, SVG icons available both for free and commercially.
+Although some SVG elements will not be handled by oksvg, it is good enough to faithfully produce thousands, but not all, SVG icons available both for free and commercially.
 A list of valid and invalid elements is in the doc folder.

 oksvg uses the [rasterx](https://github.com/srwiley/rasterx) adaptation of the golang freetype raster package which implements full SVG2.0 path functions, including the newer 'arc' join-mode.